emicklei/melrose/docs/dsl.md

 ```

 ### octavemap<a name="octavemap"></a>
-Create a sequence with notes for which order and the octaves are changed.
+Create a sequence with notes for which the order and the octaves are changed.

 ```javascript
 octavemap('1:-1,2:0,3:1',chord('C')) // => (C3 E G5)